noahgrant/resourcerer/README.md

 (We can also pass custom prefixes for our prop names in a component, but [we'll get to that later](#custom-resource-names).)

 Back to the executor function.
 In the example above, you see it returns an object of `{[ResourceKeys.TODOS]: {}}`.
-In general, the object it should return is of type `{string<ResourceKey>: object<Options>}`, where `Options` is a generic map of config options.
+In general, the object it should return is of type `{[key: ResourceKeys]: Options}`, where `Options` is a generic map of config options.
 It can contain as many keys as resources you would like the component to request.
 In our initial example, the options object was empty.
 Further down, we'll go over the plethora of options and how to use them.
 For now let's take a look at some of the resource-related props this simple configuration provides our component.

 ## Other Props Returned from the Hook/Passed from the HOC (Loading States)